emk/simple-research-agent/README.md

 ## Testing

 I'm still figuring out a good strategy for thoroughly testing non-deteministic LLM agents that interact with MCP commands.
-More coming soon.
-But this will probably involve:
+Currently, our testing strategy is:

-- Stubbing MCP commands to return known output.
+- Stub MCP commands to return known output.
-- Passing very clear test data to the LLM.
+- Pass very clear test data to the LLM.
-- Retrying failed test cases at least once to handle occasional random failures.
+- Retry failed test cases once using a `pytest` plugin.

+A more advanced system might run each test 10 times and insist on 9 passes, or something like that.
+We could also try to force the LLM to be deterministic, but that can allegedly be difficult even if a `seed` parameter is available, due to differences in hardware and library versions.
+Better to embrace randomness.